jacebenson/jace.pro/src/posts/2018/2018-11-21-glidescripteditormanager-a-class-to-manage-apis.md

 ---
-title: GlideScriptEditorManager a class to manage APIs
+title: Glide Script Editor Manager a class to manage APIs
+description: >-
-description: "This is a way to get the apis listed in the text editors.\r\n\r\nThe\_GlideScriptEditorManager\_getApis\_method returns a JSON\\\r\nstring of context-specific APIs.
-Th..."
+    The API of APIs.
+A way to get the apis listed in the text editors in ServiceNow.
 date: '2018-11-21'
 tags:
   - gliderecord